Psycoder42/alonetogether/README.md

 ### Known Issues
 * The layout on some of the pages is awkward with poorly balanced blank space
-* The 404 page is just the words "Here Be Dragons" and dead-ends
-* The color scheme can make it hard to read text in places due to the low contrast
+* The color scheme could use a little more variety

 ### Potential Future Additions
 * Fully implement the Admin/Moderation functionality